 - Rigorously testing every new plugin and customisation by the DLR Systems Team for vulnerabilities.

 - Implementing LMS service security procedures based on Moodle security recommendations that include site policies, notifications, password encryption, spam controls and privacy protection.

 - AWS is responsible for the physical environment, hardware, physical maintenance and power service availability of the DLR Cloud Service.

 - DLR is responsible for designing, provisioning, managing, and developing LMS Sites.
 It includes course material updating, email service, payment portal, antivirus programs, and backup services.

 - The DLR client is at all times responsible for their own user account management, course delivering, assessment and result recording, local data storage management, and creating and uploading their own content/materials.

 - DLR and AWS will continue to pursue any relevant or new compliance and regulatory frameworks to provide the best service to its customers.

 Data Sovereignty and Cross-border Data Flows

-Didasko is aware of its obligations under the Privacy Act 1988 (Cth) (as amended from time-to-time) (Privacy Act) including in relation to any cross-border disclosures of personal information under Australian Privacy Principle (APP) 8.
+DLR is aware of its obligations under the Privacy Act 1988 (Cth) (as amended from time-to-time) (Privacy Act) including in relation to any cross-border disclosures of personal information under Australian Privacy Principle (APP) 8.

-- Running data backup for all VMs daily and recovery points being merged after a successful backup and by keeping a ten recovery point archiving schedule and running a disk verification schedule weekly.
+- Running data backup for all VMs daily and recovery points being merged after a successful backup and by keeping ten recovery point archiving schedule and running a disk verification schedule weekly.